Bernard Lonergan: Philosophy: generalized empirical method

 Lonergan described his philosophical program as a generalization of empirical method (GEM) to investigate not only data given through exterior sensation, but also the internal data of consciousness.
 More specifically, objects are known while considering the corresponding operations of the subject and vice versa, experiencing and the subsequent operations of the intellect being components of both knowing and reality.
 Method, for Lonergan, is not a technique but a concrete pattern of operations.
+Lonergan broke down his empirical method into four stages, which he phrased as "precepts": "Be attentive, be intelligent, be reasonable, be responsible."
+A fifth precept, "be loving," connected the philosophical framing of the first four to Lonergan's work as a theologian, and the five together he called "transcendental precepts".

 Lonergan maintained what he called critical realism.
 By realism, he affirmed that we make true judgments of fact and of value, and by critical, he based knowing and valuing in a critique of consciousness.
 GEM traces to their roots in consciousness the sources of all the meanings and values that make up personality, social orders, and historical developments.
 A more thorough overview of Lonergan's work is available at the Internet Encyclopedia of Philosophy.

 Lonergan's ideas include radical unintelligibility, theological critical realism, and functional specialization.
 Given the fact that no science can today be mastered by a single individual, Lonergan advocated sub-division of the scientific process in all fields.
 One of the leading voices in the effort to implement functional specialization was Philip McShane.